jmcruz14/dominant_color_analyzer/README.md

 Sample outputs can be seen in the `samples` folder of the directory.

 ## Acknowledgments
-ChatGPT 3.5 for providing the boilerplate code
+ChatGPT 3.5 for providing the boilerplate code<br>
 My hobby of watching movies for encouraging me to explore this project.